CAVaccineInventory/vial/docs/api.md

 The `provider_type` must be one of the list of types from `/api/providerTypes`.

 The `provider_name` will be used to either create a new provider or associate your location with an existing provider with that name.

+If you provide the `import_json` dictionary it should be the original, raw JSON data that your importer script is working against.
+This will be stored in the `import_json` column in the locations table, and can later be used for debugging purposes.

 ## GET /api/providerTypes